Richnell/Mental_Health-_Tracker_App/README.md

 Your mood has been logged.

 Here are some tips for when you're feeling Happy:
-- Keep doing what makes you feel happy!
 - Share your happiness with someone else.

-## 🗒 Requirements and Notes

-Java version 8 or higher.

-Ensure users.txt and moods.txt are in the same directory as the application, or update paths if stored elsewhere.

-When registering, usernames must be unique.

-## 🗂 Troubleshooting

-File Not Found Errors: If users.txt or moods.txt files are missing, the application will create them.

-Login Issues: Make sure you register first, as only registered users can log in.